Riyam224/shake-to-quote-app/README.md

 This project is part of the **Flutter Mentorship Program - Week 8**.

-Built with love and Flutter by [Your Name]
+Built with love and Flutter by Riyam

 ---